-2) Violating the University's Respect for Open Expression Policy ("the OEP").
-Recognizing that the educational process of our institution requires diverse forms of open University affirms the rights of members of the community to assemble, demonstrate peaceably, express views on controversial social and political issues, and engage in any other activities that are protected by the University Respect for Open Expression Policy ("the OEP").
+Violating the University's Respect for Open Expression Policy ("the OEP").
+Recognizing that the educational process of our institution requires diverse forms of open expression - including freedom of thought, inquiry, speech, activism, and assembly - the University affirms the rights of members of the community to assemble, demonstrate peaceably, express views on controversial social and political issues, and engage in any other activities that are protected by the University Respect for Open Expression Policy ("the OEP").
 Should a student against whom a complaint has been filed believe that their actions are protected by the OEP, that student must raise that claim as an affirmative defense, as provided for in this Code in Section II.D.